Miguel-Manriquez-Tapia/Cyber-Forensic-Project/README.md

 <h2>Description</h2>
-An oil company needs a forensic investigation conducted for one of its employees named John Smith.
+An oil company needs a forensic investigation conducted on one of its employees named John Smith.
 For this prooject we are going to use Autopsy to determine if the user has taken or accessed any proprietary information from the oil company.
 <br />